lagoproject/lagoproject.net/docs/activities/detectors.md

 [GRB](../blog/posts/grb.md) The most violent events in the Universe.

-## Solar Physics
+## Space Weather

-[Solar Physics](../blog/posts/solar.md) Understanding the solar activity and its impact on Cosmic Rays.
+[Space Weather](../blog/posts/solar.md) Understanding the solar activity and its impact on Cosmic Rays.